 Create stringent but impartial family rules.
 They are concise statements that state how the members of your family should treat each other.
 These rules help your family, especially your kids, trust that your treatment is consistent and stable.

-Let your parent-child relationship grow along with your child, and his interests and needs eventually change.
+Let your connection grow along with your child, and his interests and needs eventually change.
 For instance, your young might not want you to accompany him to the park when he’s with his friends, but he used to love it when you brought him there.

 Contemplating your child’s thoughts and whereabouts means that you are in the moment.
-In addition, it signifies how much you care about things that are important for him, which is the primary foundation for a strong parent-child relationship.
+In addition, it signifies how much parents care about things that are important for children, which is the primary foundation for a strong family association, particularly the parent-child relationship.

-Accepting your child, let him be, and trying not to instruct him all the time.
-For example, if he wants to pretend and tell you a strange story, it is totally fine.
+Accepting your child.
+Letting him be and trying not to instruct him all the time.
+For example, if the kid wants to pretend and tell you a strange story, it is totally fine.
 You don’t need to teach him every time he says or does something that’s not so normal.

-Hear him out and tune in to his real emotions.
-For instance, if your pre-teen is story-telling about his whereabouts during the entire day, it could mean that he likes his new teacher or that he’s just happy to talk to you about anything.
+Hear your child out and tune in to his real emotions.
+For instance, if your pre-teen is story-telling about his whereabouts during the entire day, it could mean that your child likes his new teacher or that he’s just happy to talk to you about anything.

 Reflect on your child’s personality and behavior.
-For example, if your child is staying in the kitchen but not really saying much, he could want someone to talk to you, or he wants you to comfort him.
+For example, if your kid is staying in the kitchen but not really saying much, the child could want someone to talk to you, or he wants you to comfort him.
 You could give him hugs and kisses.
-Let him help you cook and not talk about anything.
-He needs some TLC.
+Let the child help you cook and not talk about anything.
+Your child needs some TLC.

-Providing your child with a chance to lead.
-Here are some examples:
+Parent-Child Relationship – folks provide your children with a chance to lead.

 Do you remember kids saying that they cannot wait to go to college and be independent?